-Commanders, Directors, Activity Chiefs, and Supervisors will ensure that this regulation is brought to the attention of all personnel within their command, directorate, or activity within fourteen (14) working days following date of reporting for duty.
+Commanders, Directors, Activity Chiefs, and Supervisors will ensure this regulation is provided to and acknowledged by all personnel within their command, directorate, or activity within fourteen (14) working days following date of reporting for duty.

 2-2.
 Personnel.

 All persons referred to in paragraph 2-1 above will become familiar with this regulation and understand and comply with the applicable provisions.
 Each military member is charged with the responsibility of ensuring that members of their family, their guests, or employees abide by applicable provisions of this regulation.